The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Introduction

-In this paper, we consider the 2-user Gaussian MIMO IC with an arbitrary number of antennas at each node.
+In this paper, we consider the two-user Gaussian MIMO IC with an arbitrary number of antennas at each node.
 Without restricting the channel matrices in any way, we obtain constant-gap-to-capacity characterizations through a simple and an explicit HK scheme, neither of which involves time-sharing.
-The approach we adopt is as follows: starting from a set of genie-aided strategies that are similar to, but are not the same as, those of \cite{TT} (see Remark~\ref{rem:upper-bound-similarity}), we establish a set of {\em explicit} channel-matrices-dependent upper bounds to the capacity region of the $2$-user MIMO IC under input power constraints, i.e., the resulting explicit outer bound on the capacity region does not involve a union over input distributions as does the outer bound in \cite{TT}.
+The approach we adopt is as follows: first, we establish a set of {\em explicit} channel-matrices-dependent upper bounds to the capacity region of the $2$-user MIMO IC under input power constraints, i.e., the resulting explicit outer bound on the capacity region does not involve a union over input distributions as does the outer bound in \cite{TT}.
 Consequently, inspired by a novel interpretation of this outer bound, we propose a simple HK coding scheme which involves independent Gaussian linear superposition coding with certain explicit channel dependent covariance matrix assignments for the private and public messages of each user and show that this input distribution produces a rate region that is within a constant gap to the capacity region.
 Moreover, the explicit bounds obtained here were used by the authors to obtain the GDoF region of the MIMO IC in the companion paper \cite{Karmakar-Varanasi-GDoF}.

 The above specification of coding scheme does not conform to the specification of \cite{TT} on the choice of the conditional distribution of the auxiliary random variables given the inputs.
-It is thus distinct from any achievable scheme that might result as a consequence of the prescription of \cite{TT} (see Remark \ref{rem-simplevstt}).
+It is thus distinct from any achievable scheme that might result as a consequence of the prescription of \cite{TT} (see the discussion following Theorem \ref{thm_approximate_capacity}).
 Moreover, since in the HK coding scheme the public message of a user gets decoded at the receiver of the other user, it is important to choose the sub-rates of the private and public messages of each user carefully because an arbitrary rate for the public message might not be supported if the corresponding cross-link is weak.
 We thus also specify explicitly the set of these sub-rates for the private and public messages for which such a scenario never arises.
 In fact, a two-dimensional projection of this latter set actually yields the achievable rate region of the simple HK coding scheme.